daniele-proverbio/EWS_optimise/README.md

 # EWS Sensitivity and Performance

-Code to estimate the performance of EWS in approaching bifurcations and their sensitivity to the interplay of b-tipping and n-tipping.
+Code to estimate and opptimise the performance of EWS in approaching bifurcations and their sensitivity to the interplay of b-tipping and n-tipping.
+Associiated to the manuscript: Proverbio et al., "Systematic analysis and optimization of early warning signals for critical transitions" (2022)

 ### Considered model
 Autoactivating positive feedback loop for enzymatic activity (Strogatz, 2018)